-With our hot and humid weather, it comes to no surprise that one of the most used appliance in Philippine homes is the humble electric fan.
+With our hot and humid weather, it comes as no surprise that one of the most used appliances in Philippine homes is the humble electric fan.
 Most of us even use it for hours on end during the summer days.
 You may be wondering, how much does that cost per day?
 What is the average power consumption of an electric fan anyway?

 Read on for our deep dive into this topic!